CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.5 Compliance Management (Requirements Management) .md

 #### ORP.5.A5 Exemptions [Supervisors, Information Security Officer (ISB)]

 In individual cases, it may be necessary to deviate from the provisions made.
 However, justified exceptions SHOULD in any case be approved by an authorized body after a risk assessment.
 It SHOULD give an approval procedure for exemptions.
 It SHOULD give an overview of all issued exemptions.
-An appropriate procedure for documentation and a review process SHOULD be established.
+A corresponding procedure for documentation and a review process SHOULD be established.
 All exemptions SHOULD be temporary.

 #### ORP.5.A6 Instructing the staff in the safe handling of IT [Supervisors, Human Resources]